-No one will be denied the right to request or submit an application when the Low Income Public Housing waiting list is open.
-However, depending upon the composition of the waiting list with regard to family types and preferences and to better serve the needs of the community, the GHA may only accept applications from any family claiming preference(s).
+No one will be denied the right to request or submit an application when the Low-Income Public Housing waiting list is open.
+However, depending upon the composition of the waiting list about family types and preferences and to better serve the needs of the community, the GHA may only accept applications from any family claiming preference(s).

 Completed pre-applications must be submitted in the manner specified (e.g. post office box or address; on-line via the internet).
-GHA reserves the right to accept pre-applications electronically via the internet or other automated system (including via telephone and/or with assistance from an GHA-authorized third-party via telephone) as deemed appropriate.
+GHA reserves the right to accept pre-applications electronically via the internet or other automated system as deemed appropriate.
 GHA does not charge any fee for any part of the pre-application or application process.